The Ethics, In Five Minutes

 If the stability of the shared render is a maintained achievement, then ethics is no longer merely about fairness or compassion — though it is those things too.
 It becomes a matter of informational stewardship: actively preserving the conditions that make coherent experience possible.

-The Guardian Ethics resolves into three permanent, interlocking obligations.
+The Survivors Watch Ethics resolves into three permanent, interlocking obligations.
 They are not a checklist to complete, but a dynamic balancing act to sustain.

 Transmission — Preserve and pass on what was received.
 Do not let languages die, institutions hollow out, or scientific consensus be replaced by noise.